Neuropsychology

 Biography

-Natalie is the Head of Neuropsychology Research team and a clinical neuropsychologist at CHW.
-She currently leads the NF1 Learning Clinic with over 15 years of experience in neuropsychological management of children and adolescents.
+Natalie is the Neuropsychology research program lead and a clinical neuropsychologist at CHW.
+She currently leads the NF1 Learning Clinic with over 17 years of experience in neuropsychological management of children and adolescents.

 Related Links